-Nonetheless, no one theory sufficiently explains the process of ageing and often contradicts one another.
+No theory sufficiently explains the process of ageing and contradicts.

 * Free Radical Theory of Ageing

-Until a few years, the only theory of ageing was the Free Radical Theory of Ageing and it was believed the root cause of old-age diseases was the excess free radicals.
+Few years back, the only theory of ageing was the Free Radical Theory of Ageing and it believed the root cause of old-age diseases was the excess free radicals.

-But this is disputed as free radicals have numerous other advantageous roles played in the body.
+This disputes as free radicals have numerous other advantageous roles in the body.